 Preparing Bread for Budgies

 Most budgies won’t be picky about how their bread is prepared.
 It can either be fresh or lightly toasted, and they’ll probably enjoy it equally either way.
 However, the bread should be plain, without any butter, jam, or other toppings on it.
-Finally, don’t give your budgies stale bread as it can have mold on it that can harm your bird.
+Finally, don’t give stale bread to your budgie, as it can have mold that can harm your bird.

 Better Choices for Budgie Treats

 While the right kind of bread is fine on a very limited basis in small quantities, there are other treats you can give your budgie more frequently that are better for them.
-Roughly 20 percent of their daily diet should come from sources other than pellets.
+Roughly 20% of their daily diet should come from sources other than pellets.
 Remember, you should always cut fresh produce into small pieces that are easy for your budgie to chew.
-Some of the best choices for budgies include:
+The best choices for budgies include the following.

 Foods You Should Never Feed Your Budgie